flimflam-austin/hugo-cms-test/content/quick_reads/20200119-era/index.md

       Will it become the 28th Amendment to the U.S. Constitution?
     _key: card-1-b300dac5-f8ee-42e6-a872-3aad785521de
   - order: 1
+    useCheckmark: false
     body: >-
-      > _“Women shall have equal rights in the United States and every place subject to its jurisdiction._ _Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex_.”
+      > _“Women shall have equal rights in the United States and every place subject to its jurisdiction.__Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex_.”